Configuring

 # ...

-You can configure a number of settings that help protect the Event Gateway from uncontrolled resource consumption such as excessive memory usage, or connection exhaustion.
+You can configure various settings that help protect the Event Gateway from uncontrolled resource consumption such as excessive memory usage, or connection exhaustion.
 Enable these features to help you ensure that the gateway remains available and responsive.

-The following table lists all of the parameters that are available in the EventGateway custom resource in the security section.
+For operator-managed gateways the following table lists the parameters that are available in the EventGateway custom resource in the security section.
 All parameters are optional.
-The values that are used in the sample following the table are the default values when the parameter is not defined.
-A value of -1 represents no limit.

 Parameter Description Default